sahaib9747/TeluskoTutorial-TravelloTheme/README.md

 # TeluskTutorial-TravelloTheme
-This  theme is no more free, that's why from this repo you will get this theme at free of cost.
+This  theme is no more free now, that's why from this repo you will get this theme at free of cost.
 Here i have attached only important things.